mity/mctrl/CONTRIBUTING.md

 ## API Changes

 Changes to public API require special attention.
-Designing bad API may lead to big burdern in the future.
+Designing bad API may lead to big burden in the future.

 Any changes to public API (whatever is in the `include` directory) have to be backward compatible, unless there is extremely strong reason to do